 8. Although the schedules need not, as a matter of legal practice, be completed when an inspector seeks approval for a prosecution, the Approval Officer will need to be satisfied that any unused material that may undermine the prosecution case or assists the defence has been identified and taken into account as part of the approval decision.

 11. The listing and description of material on the schedules must be done in a way that will allow the prosecutor to properly perform their duties in relation to unused material, including the duty of review and the duty of disclosure of material that meets the disclosure tests.
 The disclosure officer should also bear in mind that the descriptions should also be in a form that will enable the defence to understand what the material is when the non-sensitive schedule is served on them.

-12. The Home Office Code 2 requires that:
+12. The Home Office Code requires that:

 13. If it is not practical to list each item of material separately, for example if there are many items of a similar or repetitive nature, these may be listed in a block and described by quantity and a generic title.
-However even if some material is listed in a block, the disclosure officer must ensure that any items among the material that might meet the test for primary prosecution disclosure are listed separately and described individually.
+However even if some material is listed in a block, the disclosure officer must ensure that any items among the material that might meet the test for initial prosecution disclosure are listed separately and described individually.

 16. Sensitive material is listed on a separate schedule (CPI2) that is not disclosed to the defence.
 Therefore particular care is required when considering: